Mayeu/NYaifO/README.md

 ```
 # copy file in /
-COPY    ${CURDIR}/install.conf                  install.conf
+COPY    ${CURDIR}/../../miniroot/install.conf   install.conf
 ```

 This will add our `install.conf` file in the root of the miniroot image.

 ###Modify the installation question

-Since we do not boot using the netboot, the installation will not start automatically.
-So we are going to force to start.
-Que `(I)nstall, (U)pgrade, (A)utoinstall or (S)hell?` interactive question is in `/usr/src/miniroot/dot.profile`.
+Since we do not boot with netboot, the installation will not start automatically.
+So we are going to force the script to start in autoinstall mode.

+The `(I)nstall, (U)pgrade, (A)utoinstall or (S)hell?` interactive question is
+in `/usr/src/miniroot/dot.profile`.
 Between the lines 92 and 123.

 ```
 ...